dmodjeska/portfolio/README.md

 * [Predicting whether teachers' project proposals are accepted](https://github.com/dmodjeska/donors_choose) by the non-profit DonorsChoose.org.
 Used machine learning and text mining.
 For a Kaggle competition.
 (Python)

-* [Determining the breed of a dog in an image](https://github.com/dmodjeska/dog_breed_identification) with data from ImageNet.
+* [Identifying the breed of a dog in an image](https://github.com/dmodjeska/dog_breed_identification) with data from ImageNet.
 Used deep learning.
 For a Kaggle competition.
 (Python)

 * [Predicting Movie Genres with IMDb](https://github.com/dmodjeska/cs109b): Prediction of movie genres from plots, cast/crew and posters on data from IMDb, TMDb, and MovieLens.
 Project for a course on data science at Harvard University.
 With Dominic Murphy.
 (R and Python)